Apply

-UPDATE 10 November 2022: The Robert Anderson Research Charitable Trust (RARCT) invites postgraduate students and scholars to apply for the opportunity to visit London in 2023 for a period of one month of intensive study and research.
+Update November 2025: the Trust is now inviting postgraduate and postdoctoral students and scholars in the arts and humanities to apply for the opportunity to visit London for a period of one month of intensive study and research during 2026.
+(Lesser periods may be permitted depending on the candidate’s project.)

-- Applicants must be current MA / PhD students or within five years of having been awarded their MA / PhD.
+For specialists in other humanities subjects: Applicants must be current MA / PhD students or within five years of having been awarded their MA / PhD.
+The number of places available will remain the same as in previous years at approximately eight.
+Candidates will be provided with £500 to assist with travel and living costs.

-The deadline for applications is 5.00 pm (UK time) on Wednesday 4 January 2023.
+The deadline for applications is 5.00 pm (UK time) on Friday 2 January 2026.
 No application received after that time will be considered.
-If necessary, interviews for shortlisted candidates will be conducted via Skype in January or February 2023; applicants will be notified of the outcome of their application no later than Friday 10 February 2023.
+Applicants will be notified of the outcome of their application by mid-February 2026.

-Any enquiries should also be sent via the contact form here.
+Any enquiries should be sent via the contact form here.

 ADDITIONAL NOTES: